alexbash/php-branch-deploy/readme.md

 -----------------------------------------
 The setup requires :

-A. Root access to your server
++ Root access to your server

-B. A moderate understanding of the command line, apache configuration and user permissions.
++ A moderate understanding of the command line, apache configuration and user permissions.

-C. git-core installation
++ git-core installation

-D. A github.com account and a repository to deploy (obviously)
++ A github.com account and a repository to deploy (obviously)

 SETUP